2 reasons to buy the 2026 Volkswagen Taigun, 2 reasons not to

 While its sporty dynamics contribute to strong highway stability, the Taigun does not feel as comfortable at low speeds.
 Road shocks and sharp bumps are noticeable inside the cabin, making the ride a bit uncomfortable, especially when compared to rivals like the Tata Sierra and Renault Duster.

 On the positive side, the light steering makes it easy to drive in the city.
-Quick manoeuvres and navigating narrow lanes feel effortless, even though the Taigun is over 4 metres in length.
+Quick manoeuvres and navigating narrow lanes feel effortless, even though the Taigun is over 4 metres long.

 Misses out on features compared to rivals